CopKH/test_login/README.md

 - and instance setting such as  hide email, enable notifications

 new feature 1.1
-- take picture , edit and save in gallery (only Android)
+- take a picture , edit and save in gallery (only Android)